idenfy/Documentation/pages/ios-sdk.md

 ##### 2.1 With liveness module
 If you are using [Advanced Liveness detection](#advanced-liveness-detection) copy all frameworks from IdenfyLiveness folder into your app target folder.

-*Note: In order to use localized version of liveness feature add Zoom.strings to your app module.
+*Note: In order to use localized version of liveness feature add **FaceTec.strings** to your app module.

 Strings are located in  **../iDenfySDK/IdenfyAssets/IdenfyStrings**